GraceFossaluzza/Thesis/README.md

 ## Run python notebook
 Install Jupyter with `pip install jupyter` and run a server using `jupyter notebook` or any supported software such as Anaconda.

-Then open `run_experiments.ipynb` and run the first cell.
-If the cell succeeds, you should see outputs in `experiment/output/png/**`